 Review ERCOT and Market Participant operation applications using data link automation, including ICCP, FTP, CIM and XML.

-The ROS Chair, with ROS approval, appoints the NDSWG Chair.

-NDSWG Membership consists of representatives appointed by the ROS, a representative from ERCOT, and an ERCOT staff member for administrative support.
+The NDSWG will nominate a chair and vice-chair to be approved by the ROS annually.

 When consensus cannot be achieved on an issue, it is presented to the ROS for disposition.